Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - To work with AZURE SQL DATABASE --> we use MyBookStoreWebDbContext (this is database name) -in Data/MyBookStoreWebDbContext.cs
 - to work with WEB AZURE SQL DB, change all BookStoreContext --> to MyBookStoreWebDbContext ( In Program.cs, Repository )
+- we use Azure Data Studio (an instrument to control SQL Server ).
+Alco, can be SQL Server management studio, MySQL workbench

+- Keyboard shortcuts:
+  ( prop + Tab --> use in Class, will create public int MyProperty{get;set;})
+  ( ctor + Tab --> create constructor for a class)

 Also,